Don't fuel the cruel Puppy Smuggling trade, help us stop it

 - Some breeds can be prone to hereditary issues, which the parents should be screened for before breeding.
 Where you can, you should ask to see a copy of health screening papers of the puppy’s parents which detail any hereditary diseases

-What about Mum?
+What about my puppy's Mum?

 When you meet your puppy, Mum should always be there.
 Feel free to ask the breeder about Mum, how many litters she has had and her heritage.
 Mum should be clean and in good condition, showing general signs of being happy and healthy with bright eyes.
 She should also be sociable with people.